 Herbarium specimens

+The linear discriminant function predicted original species determinations of all herbarium specimens with 89% accuracy.
 The spatial distribution of hybrid index values (Fig. 1) demonstrates that many intermediate floral phenotypes originate from areas where the ranges of A. formosa and A. flavescens overlap.
+Moreover, within each species, hybrid index values are strongly predicted by spatial proximity to records of the alternative species (r2 = 0.21, P < 0.01 for both) (Fig. 2).
 The broad region of overlap appears to divide into several more or less disjunct contact zones.
 The most striking of these occurs in central Idaho and southwestern Montana, where a large proportion of sampled phenotypes are strongly intermediate (Fig. 1).
 A second contact zone occurs in the Wenatchee Mountains of central Washington, where A. flavescens occurs disjunct from the main body of its distribution.
 A third contact zone occurs where the two species come into contact in the Columbia Mountains and Rocky Mountains of southeastern BC.

 Natural Populations

 The Aquilegia population at Mission Ridge lies in the contact zone in the Wenatchee Mountains of Washington State.
 The plants in this population occurred on a ski run consisting of dry scree with sparse herbaceous vegetation, a typical habitat for A. flavescens.
 This population showed evidence of introgression from A. formosa, on the basis of intermediate hybrid index scores (Fig. 3A) and a higher frequency of individuals with elevated red reflectance in the sepals (Fig. 3B).
 Herbarium specimens of both species have been collected in close proximity to the sampling site, and these collections also show intermediate hybrid index values (Fig. 1).
+Note that we observed a single pink-flowered individual in the Mt.
+Kobau (pure A. flavescens) population, indicating that pink floral mutants can occur.
+However, this was the only pink-flowered individual observed in our entire survey of the Mt.
+Kobau population, which was much more numerous than the Mission Ridge population.

 The Aquilegia population at Cheops Mountain lies within the contact zone in southeastern BC.
 The plants at this site were distributed along the western edge of a waterfall in between 1200 m and 1350 m in elevation.
 Hybrid index values from this population show greater affinity to A. flavescens, but with noticeable variation in the direction of A. formosa (Fig. 3A).
 We observed elevated values of red reflectance in the sepals of this population, with some individuals having completely pink or nearly red sepals (Fig. 3B).
-Furthermore, within the same sampling season, A. formosa was observed in an adjacent valley on the other side of Cheops Mountain alongside other plants of intermediate phenotype (Jamie Fenneman, personal communication, 2018),
+Furthermore, within the same sampling season, A. formosa was observed in an adjacent valley on the other side of Cheops Mountain alongside other plants of intermediate phenotype (Jamie Fenneman, personal communication, 2018), indicating the potential for recent local hybridization.

 During the course of a previous study of a hybrid population in the Marble Range of BC (indicated by diamond in Fig. 1), we encountered nearby populations of A. formosa which appeared to vary phenotypically in the direction of A. flavescens.
 We obtained colorimetric data from an A. formosa population along the Pavilion-Clinton Highway approximately 20 km away from the hybrid zone.
 Color values of this population indicate intermediacy (Fig 3B).
-While we did not obtain morphological data from this population, morphological affinity to A. flavescens.
+While we did not obtain morphological data from this population, while sampling we observed several specimens showing morphological affinity to A. flavescens.

 Type specimens of A. flavescens var. miniana